urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch10.markdown

 use the modified core as if it was the original, without of course changing the static formula we generated once.

+Why does this work out to the same thing as a typeclass?
+Because with a wet core, we are essentially just using the source code of the core as a giant macro in a sense.
+Our only restriction is that because the Nock formula that actually executes the code must be the same formula we generated statically for the battery.

+In a sense this defines an implicit typeclass: the class of types that can be passed through the arm, emerging intact and with an identical formula.
+But no declaration of any sort is required.
+You could call it "duck typeclassing."

 Of course, a lot of caching is required to make this compile with reasonable efficiency.
 But computers these days are pretty fast.

-This description of how wet arms work is not quite correct, though it's the way older versions of Hoon did it.
+This description of how wet arms work is not quite correct, though it's the way ancient versions of Hoon worked.
 The problem is that there are some cases in which it's okay if the modified core generates a different battery - for example, if the original battery takes branches that are not taken in this specific call.

 So we have a function `++mull` which tests whether a twig compiled with one subject will work with another.
-But still, thinking of the check as a simple comparison of the compiled code is the best intuitive test.
+But still, thinking of the wet call check as a simple comparison of the compiled code is the best intuitive test.

 Again, your best bet as a novice Hoon programmer is to understand that this is how things like `list` and `map` work, that someone